congchen5/timer-sequence/README.md

 This is tedious to constantly set a different timer length on the phone.
 Thus, I made this site, optimize for mobile web, which allows you to set the sequence and it'll have the next one lined up.

 ##How to use
-Currently, the sequence is hardcoded in.
+Currently, the website is hard set to mobile web with the sequence hardcoded in.
+The website is currently temporarly located at http://congchen.me/

+Usage is pretty straightforward.
 You start at the first timer value (1 min).
-Once it's complete, you can stop and press the button for the next timer.
+Once it's complete, it will ring and you can stop it and go onto the next timer.
 You can go back and forth as you like.